-Catholic Prayer: Blessing of Homes on Epiphany from the Roman Ritual
+Catholic Prayer: Roman Ritual: Blessing of Homes on Epiphany

 It is a tradition for the priest, or when unavailable the father, to bless the home at Epiphany, inscribing the initials of the wise men above the door, using the Blessed Chalk and when possible the Blessed Water for Epiphany.
 This blessing is from the 1952 version of the Roman Ritual translated by Philip Weller.

 All: And unto all that dwell herein.

 From the East the Magi came to Bethlehem to adore the Lord; and opening their treasures, they offered costly gifts: gold to the great King, incense to the true God, and myrrh in symbol of His burial.
 Alleluia.

 Canticle of the Blessed Virgin Mary, the Magnificat, Luke 1, 46-55